codenomdev/bantucms-docs/docs/1.x/installation-guide/installation.md

 owners.
 ~~~

-Type help or \h for help.
-Type \c to clear the current input statement.
-Enter exit at the mysql> prompt to exit.
+Type help or \h for help.<br/>Type \c to clear the current input statement.<br/>Enter exit at the mysql> prompt to exit.

 To install or upgrade MySQL, see [MySQL](https://dev.mysql.com/doc/).